 Is the venue in a private secluded area or is it in a more residential area with homes nearby?
 This is important because neighbors complain!
 They do not like the traffic, they do not like the noise.
 Ask the venue, do you have any arrangements with your neighbors that restricts my use of the venue?
 If they do, you need to ask yourself, will these restrictions effect my wedding?

 Is it exclusively yours or are other events and services being offered

 Does the venue hold more than one event at the same time?
 If you want a private intimate wedding, having other people there will ruin your vision.

 If the venue is close to a busy road, noise from traffic may be an issue.
 When visiting a venue, pay close attention to any noise created by cars and trucks passing by.

 Is it near neighbors

 If there are homes nearby, they may be visible.
-If you want a private secluded destination, neighbors and homes may be an issue.
-Look over the view from many locations of the venue and take special note of the destination of homes around the venue.
+If you want a private secluded location, neighbors and homes may be an issue.
+Look over the view from many locations of the venue and take special note of the location of homes around the venue.

 Are there any unsightly electrical poles and wires

 Many farms have electrical poles and high voltage lines running across the property.
 They can be very visible and can be an eyesore.
 You will be restricted in your photos as some shots might contain these eyesores.